Xaviera8/mysql_cloudmanaged_databases/README.md

 ### Entity Relationship Diagram (ERD)
 1. From any tab, press Ctrl + R to toggle Reverse Engineer
 2. Select the MySQL connection that you wish to use and click throught the prompts until a EER diagram is Generated

+## Errors/Challenges
+### There were two issues that I came across as I familiarized myself with SQL and the Workbench
+1. I created a table as a test and attempted to delete the table but was unable to do so.
+To fix this issue I had to take MySQL out of saftey update mode.
+To do this I entered SET SQL_SAFE_UPDATES = 0;
+2. The other issue was when I entered values into the table as a date but did so incorrectly.
+I learned that SQL formats dates as YYYY-MM-DD